|

 Cambrai Fritsch was built in 1936 and was originally two kasernes.
 The western part called Cambrai Kaserne named after a tank battle which took place in Cambrai, France during World War I. The eastern part was Fritsch Kaserne named after General Werner von Fritsch, the commanding general of the German Army in 1935.
 In March 1945, the US Army took over the kaserne.
 The US Army Quartermaster school was housed here until 1950.

 Both Kelley Barracks and Ernst Ludwig Kaserne were constructed in 1934 as cavalry barracks.
 Ernst Ludwig Kaserne (now closed) was named in honor of Hessen Duke Ernst-Ludwig.
 The US Army took the area over in 1948.
-Kelley Barracks (originally called Leibgarde Kaserne or Body Guard Barracks) was named in honor of CPT Charles Kelley who was killed in World War II.
+Kelly Barracks (originally called Leibgarde Kaserne or Body Guard Barracks) was named in honor of CPT Charles Kelley who was killed in World War II.
 In March 1945, an American constabulary unit took over and was later replaced by an engineer battalion.
 The US Army also took possession of Nathan Hale Depot in 1945 which was built in 1936 as a food supply depot and bakery.

 The Griesheim Airfield area was used as far back as 1850 to train Hessen troops.
 During World War I, it was a prisoner of war camp.
 The German Air Force began using the area in March 1936.
 The buildings now occupied by the Stars & Stripes newspaper were constructed in 1936.
 The US Army took over in 1945 and in 1949 the Stars & Stripes moved in and published the first edition of its newspaper on 28 September 1949.